crramirez/windows-uwp.es-es/windows-apps-src/gaming/tutorial--adding-sound.md

             )
         );

-    // Set the decoded output format as PCM
+    // Set the decoded output format as PCM.
     // XAudio2 on Windows can process PCM and ADPCM-encoded buffers.
     // When using MediaFoundation, this sample always decodes into PCM.
     Microsoft::WRL::ComPtr<IMFMediaType> mediaType;